 Much of the detailed work to understand what is happening at the cellular level requires laboratory work but there are many other important issues related to cancer and the burden it imposes on communities which need to be studied.

 Research addressing the effects of cancer include behavioural studies, such as how best to deliver cancer prevention messages about high-risk behaviours to specific groups within the population.

 Identifying cancer at an early stage is an important way of reducing the impact of cancer.
 Research that leads to improved cancer screening programs makes a key contribution to the health of individuals and the Australian population more widely.

 Systematically reviewing and seeking improvements in the care provided to cancer patients and the outcomes achieved also represents a significant area for detailed investigation and study of cancer in the community.

 Research underpins the framework for understanding our society and helps to steer ethical decision making in policy, practice and legislation.
 Without research we wouldn’t be able to discern myth from fact or opinion over evidence, with potentially catastrophic consequences – wasting money and resources, and putting people’s lives at risk.
 Research also helps to organise and provide systematic ways to find answers to questions; its goal is always to provide the scientific evidence to inform and empower.

-At Cancer Council we use clear evidence to inform significant decisions about the many aspects of cancer and its burden to the community.
+At Cancer Council we use clear evidence to inform significant decisions about many aspects of cancer and its burden to the community.

-Through transparent governance processes, we ensure every dollar allocated to cancer research is invested in the most promising research projects, to advance our understanding of cancer and to attract the most talented researchers to make that happen.
+Through transparent governance processes, we ensure every dollar allocated to cancer research is invested in the most promising research projects to advance our understanding of cancer and to attract the most talented researchers to make that happen.

 We involve the community in decision making by inviting citizen input into the selection and evaluation of grant proposals through our Consumer Review Panel.
 The Panel is an integral part in the selection process for all Project Grants submitted for Cancer Council funding.